ben-bradley/resume/readme.md

 ### The People

 I like to think of myself as an easy-going, friendly and respectful person and I prefer to spend my time around people who think similarly of themselves.
-When you work with people that are cool and level-headed, the debate about tabs vs. spaces (__2 spaces!__) isn't quite as significant and you're able to focus on getting work done.
+When you work with people that are cool and level-headed, the debate about tabs vs. spaces (__2 spaces!__) isn't a distraction and you're able to focus on getting work done.

 ### The Culture

-I love to be a productive contributor to a common goal, at the end of the day, I do it all for my family.
+I love to build things, solve problems, and make stuff happen, but at the end of the day, I do it all for my family.
 Finding a sustainable work/life balance is crucial.
-Of course there will be times when you have to answer the phone, but when those instances become the norm instead of the rare exception, it's time to re-evaluate and find a better balance.
+Of course there will be times when you have to answer the phone outside of "normal hours", but when that becomes the standard instead of the exception, it's time to re-evaluate in order to find a better balance.

 ## Summary

+- Overall responsibility for the design & operation of all aspects of the company's products
+- Implemented Agile development practices and acted as Scrum Master and team member
+- Designed, developed, and maintained Internet Booking Engine as the company's flagship product
 - Authored 33 NPM packages and contributed to Mocha, SSH2, and JSONWebToken
 - Created 5 full-stack applications built on Hapi and React to enable internal production support
 - Engineered more than 15 back-end tools and APIs integrating MongoDB, Redis, Kafka, Rabbit, and SOAP endpoints